 Capricorn has established a Code of Conduct which is to be followed by all members of staff and its executive directors.
 The Conflicts of Interest Policy is the first chapter of this Code of Conduct.
 It identifies the circumstances which constitute or may give rise to a conflict of interest as well as procedures to be followed to prevent, manage and monitor such conflicts.
 It stipulates also how directors and staff should behave when they are confronted with a conflict of interest, the ability to influence a decision and how they should act when receiving a gift or inducement from a supplier or (potential) portfolio company.
-In its second chapter the Code of Conduct sets forth the policy regarding market abuse and in the third chapter a voting rights policy prescribes how and when voting rights are exercised in the portfolio companies of the managed funds.
+In its second chapter the Code of Conduct sets forth the policy regarding market abuse, the third chapter sets forth an Anti-Harassment Policy and the fourth chapter is composed of an Anti-Bribery, Anti-Corruption and Anti-Tax-Evasion Policy.
 This Code of Conduct is attached herewith as Appendix 3.
 In addition Capricorn has a compliant Whistleblowers Policy which is attached as Appendix 4.